AndreasTraut/Machine-Learning-with-Python/README.md

 ### 2.2 Using "Apache Machine-Learning" Libary (Big Data)

-Next is to extend this approach to the Apache Spark environment (the "Big Data" environment).
-The steps are a bit similar (e.g. data-cleaning, preprocessing), to "scikit-learn" but the technical environment for running the code is different and also the code itself is different.
+Next is to extend the approach from 2.1 to the Apache Spark environment (the "Big Data" environment).
+Some steps are a bit similar to "scikit-learn" (e.g. data-cleaning, preprocessing), but the technical environment for running the code is different and also the code itself is different.

-The technical environment:

-There are differents ways to approach the Apache Spark and Hadoop environment: you can install it on your own computer (which I found rather difficult because of lack of userfriendly and easy understandable documentation).
+The technical environment: There are differents ways to approach the Apache Spark and Hadoop environment: you can install it on your own computer (which I found rather difficult because of lack of userfriendly and easy understandable documentation).
 Or you can dive into a Cloud environment, like e.g. Microsoft Azure or Amazon EWS or Google Cloud and try to get a virtual machine up and running for your purposes.
 Have a look at my [documentation](https://github.com/AndreasTraut/Experiences-with-MicrosoftAzure), where I shared my experiences, which I had with Microsoft Azure [here](https://github.com/AndreasTraut/Experiences-with-MicrosoftAzure).

 For the following explanation I decided to use [Docker](https://www.docker.com/).
 What is Docker?
 Docker is "an open-source project that automates the deployment of software applications inside containers by providing an additional layer of abstraction and automation of OS-level virtualization on Linux."
 Learn from the [Docker-Curriculum](https://docker-curriculum.com/) how it works.
 I found an container, which had Apache Spark Version 3.0.0 and Hadoop 3.2 installed and built my machine-learning code (using pyspark) on top of this container.